If you wish to contact the site please click on the email icon @

 Greg’s term two ended with three concerts where he performed as part of a choir.
 The University Chamber Choir performed a concert in the Sir Jack Lyons Concert Hall where they sang the Stabart Mater by Scarletti and also a first performance of Jephtha by Stanley that had been newly edited by a student at the University.
 A few days later the choir sang with the University Symphony Orchestra who were performing Mahler’s symphony No. 2, Resurrection, in the Central Concert Hall.
 Finally, the third concert in a period of just eight days was a performance of the St. Matthew Passion by J S Bach.
 This concert was performed by the large University Choir and four soloists who were accompanied by the Royal Northern Sinfonia and took place in York Minster.
 It seemed entirely proper that this sacred oratorio was performed in a religious setting.
 The Minster is one of the largest cathedrals in Northern Europe with parts of its present structure dating back to the twelfth century, it is an amazingly beautiful building.
 The concert was very well attended with hundreds making up the audience.
 Unfortunately even the large choir, orchestra and audience could not produce enough warmth to heat a very chilly Minster.
 Lovers of classical music are, it would seem, made of stern stuff and although the Minster actually seemed to get colder as the evening went on all remained to applaud the performers warmly and enthusiastically as the concert finished.

-The summer term is also proving to be a busy one for Greg, he elected to study a module on Postmodernism which concerned itself with matters appertaining to much more recent music that that which he studied in term two.
-He has also been asked to sing at a couple of music events that are additional to the performances he will be partaking in for his studies and the choirs.
+The summer term also proved to be a busy one for Greg, he elected to study a module on Postmodernism which concerned itself with matters appertaining to much more recent music that that which he studied in term two.
+He was also asked to sing at a couple of music events that are additional to the performances he was partaking in for his studies and the choirs.
 One of these ‘extras' was the premier performance of a Chamber opera at the National Centre for Early Music that was part of a new music festival hosted by York every Spring.